NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 ### Logits Post-Processor (optional)

-Users can alter the logits produced the network, with a callback attached to an `InferenceRequest`:
+Users can alter the logits produced by the network, with a callback attached to an `InferenceRequest`:

 ```
   using LogitsPostProcessor = std::function<TensorPtr(RequestIdType, TensorPtr&, BeamTokens const&, TStream const&, std::optional<RequestIdType>)>;